-Athens was a town in central Greece, which was settled very early because it has a good seaport nearby (at Piraeus) and a steep hill which makes Athens easy to defend.
+January 2017 - Athens was a city-state in the center of Greece.
+People moved there because it has a good seaport nearby (at Piraeus) and a steep hill that makes Athens easy to defend.
 Athens was already an important city in the Late Bronze Age, and appears in Homer's Iliad as the kingdom of Theseus.

 In the early Archaic period, around 900 BC, Athens began to grow again.
-When we first see the Athenians after the Dark Age, they have an oligarchic government.
+They didn't choose a new king.
+Instead they chose an oligarchic government.
 A group of rich men (but not women) got together to make the laws and decide everything.

 But most people in Athens weren't happy when they saw the laws written down - they were angry!
 They thought these laws weren't fair.
 They complained especially about debt bondage - being sold into slavery because you owed somebody money.
 So in 594 BC the Athenian oligarchy chose another rich man, Solon, to fix the government.
 They told him, "Do something so everyone won't be so mad at us, but let us keep all the power."
 (We know about Draco and Solon mainly from the Greek historian Herodotus).